guilhe0756/CV/README.md

 I have more than 12 years of experience in planning and executing qualitative research.
 I have mostly done this while doing my MA and Phd in Social Anthropology, but I have also worked in NGOs and as a consultant.

 A big part of university research is about getting it funded in the first place.
-Both my Masters and PhD were fully funded and afterwards I managed to secure the prestigious [British Academy Newton International Fellowship] (https://www.thebritishacademy.ac.uk/newton-international-fellowships-2016-awards-list).
+Both my Masters and PhD were fully funded and afterwards I managed to secure the prestigious [British Academy Newton International Fellowship](https://www.thebritishacademy.ac.uk/newton-international-fellowships-2016-awards-list).

 #### Communication